ArcBlock/forge-java-starter/blocklet.md

 You can get your own blockchain up and running within minutes with [forge-cli](https://github.com/ArcBlock/forge-cli), but how to connect your application with forge-powered chains through [forge-sdk](https://github.com/ArcBlock/forge-js)?
 How to get your application communication to ABT Wallet users?

-`forge-Java-starter` is here to help! **`forge-python-starter` is the go to solution if you want to build applications with Python and [react](https://reactjs
+`forge-java-starter` is here to help! **`forge-java-starter` is the go to solution if you want to build applications with java and [react](https://reactjs
 .org) that runs on forge powered chains.**

 ## What's Included?